lmc-eu/code-quality-tools/packages/eslint-config-graphql/README.md

 The shareable config can be customized in your [**eslint** configuration file](https://eslint.org/docs/user-guide/configuring).

-Additionally don't forget to have `.graphqlconfig` file:
+Additionally don’t forget to have `.graphqlconfig` file:

 ```json
 {